 - Communications and contact of referral sources

-Finally, Document Your Referrals Process
+Finally, Document Your Referral Process

-If you aren’t making any of these mistakes in your referrals process, kudos to you!
+If you aren’t making any of these mistakes in your referral process, kudos to you!
 However, if you found one or two that made you stop and think, we’re glad we could help to identify these issues and offer some solutions.
 With any and all of these items, it’s also a good idea to document your agency processes so they become repeatable by current and future employees.
 This is a very important step to help ensure and secure a successful future for your agency.